Diploma of Information Technology Networking

 National curriculum code: ICT50415

-The program promotes the application of networking skills to real scenarios, leading to work readiness or entry to graduate studies.
-As a graduate of this program, you will be prepared to work in many organisations due to the ubiquity of networking in the global enterprise environment.
+As a graduate of this program, you will be able to work in many organisations due to the widespread need for networking expertise in the global business environment.

 You may be employed in a number of roles such as:

 - IT network operations support

 - IT network operations technician

 The tuition fees you will pay for this program will depend on whether you are offered a Victorian Government subsidised place or a full-fee place.
 To find out if you are eligible for a government subsidised place, follow the steps at How to check if you are eligible.

 - 2019 government subsidised place: AU$5000* per annum

 *Fees shown are indicative only and subject to change given individual circumstances at the time of enrolment.